-Course Goals:
+Goals:

-- The student should be aware of the various legislation, regulations, and standards that pertain to workplace health and safety. - The student should be able to assess a situation involving fall hazards and determine the safest approach - The student should understand the advantages, disadvantages, and limitations and hazards associated with various fall protection components and equipment used in fall protection. - The student should understand how to reduce the risk of hazards associated with Clearance, Arrest force, Swing-fall, and water hazards. - The student should have an awareness of why, when and how equipment inspections are to be completed. - The student should have an awareness of the skills necessary to be able to assess an anchor's strength, stability and location. - The student should have an awareness of various fall protection systems used for unique work areas and tasks. - The student should have an understanding of the effect of a fall on the human body, and how to reduce the risk of injuries due to a fall. - The student should have an understanding of emergency response procedures to be used at the work site.
+- The student will have an awareness of the various legislation and regulations that pertain to fall protection. - Ensure the student is aware of all Alberta legislation that relates to fall protection. - Ensure the student is able to assess situations requiring fall protection. - The student will understand the advantages, disadvantages, and limitations and hazards associated with various fall protection components and equipment used in fall protection. - The student will be able to reduce the risk of hazards associated with Clearance, Arrest force, Swing-fall, and water hazards. - The student will have an awareness of why, when and how equipment inspections are to be completed. - The student will have an awareness of the skills necessary to be able to assess an anchor's strength, stability and location. - The student will have an awareness of various fall protection systems used for unique work areas and tasks. - The student will have an understanding of the effect of a fall on the human body, and how to reduce the risk of injuries due to a fall. - The student will have an understanding of emergency response procedures to be used at the work site.